Two-Spirit Spoken Word Poet | International Author | Indigenous Rights Activist

 Shuína Skó is a skilled orator who creates vibrant images in the mind while drawing out deep emotions by weaving together heartfelt stories of the “Indigenous experience,” their Two-Spirit and queer identities, and their healing journey with intergenerational trauma

-Shuína Skó, a traditionally taught storyteller, leaves audiences with a gift of beautiful poetry that celebrates connection, the divine Spirit in us all, and sacred Indigenous practices
+Shuína Skó, a traditionally taught storyteller, gifts audiences with beautiful poetry that celebrates connection and the divine Spirit in us all

 Shuína Skó’s spoken word is more than a performance it is a mind-shifting experience